School of Industrial Design Grad Designs Exterior for 2018 Jeep Wrangler

 Goodrich got his feet wet in the auto industry with an internship at Nissan while he was a student at the Academy.
 After graduating, he worked for Volvo before joining FCA U.S. LLC as an exterior designer four-and-a-half years ago.
 He started out in the company’s Jeep studio, then moved up to his current position, senior exterior designer, in the advanced design studio.
 Goodrich began working on concepts for the 2018 Jeep Wrangler about three years ago.

 Next, Goodrich and his team created scale models of their vision.
 They used clay to build some of the models.
 But because the Jeep is a very mechanical vehicle, Goodrich said most of that work was done with 3-D sculpting software.
-After refining their design, the team started working with Chrysler’s engineers to determine the most feasible ways to turn them into reality.
+After refining their designs, the team started working with Chrysler’s engineers to determine the most feasible ways to turn them into reality.
 According to Goodrich, the most challenging part of the project was retaining the legendary rugged looks and performance the Jeep is known for while also figuring out how to take the vehicle to the next level and make it even more appealing to customers.

 “We weren’t starting with a blank piece of paper and creating something completely new where you could go off in any direction,” he explained.
 “The Jeep Wrangler is such an icon, you don’t want to mess that up.
 It’s a very functional vehicle and the off-road capability is amazing.
 Sometimes as an exterior designer, you just want to go sketch something that looks really cool.
 For this project, it was important that the design not only looked cool but added function and made the Jeep even better.
 We did a lot of work to keep the design true to the Jeep’s heritage.”